-If you use a "name" for the instance (not an integer) you MUST modify the P4PORT variable in the mkdirs.cfg file.

-The instance name must map to the name of the cfg file or the default file will be used with potentially unexpected results.
+- If you use a "name" for the instance (not an integer) you MUST modify the P4PORT variable in mkdirs.cfg - instance must map to the name of the cfg file or the default file will be used with potentially unexpected results.

-For example, mkdirs.sh 1 requires mkdirs.1.cfg, or mkdirs.sh lon requires mkdirs.lon.cfg if you have multiple instances and have been provided with port-specific licenses by Perforce, the appropriate license file must be stored in the appropriate /p4/<instance>/root folder.
+e.g. mkdirs.sh 1 requires mkdirs.1.cfg, or mkdirs.sh lon requires mkdirs.lon.cfg if you have multiple instances and have been provided with port-specific licenses by Perforce, the appropriate license file must be stored in the appropriate /p4/<instance>/root folder.